MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-17-Medical/subjectgroup-ECFR410072adc6f375b-Copayments/section-17.111.md

 (iii) *Fixed Assets* means:

-(A) Real property and other non-liquid assets; except that this does not include -
+(A) Real property and other non-liquid assets; except that this does not include—

 (*1*) Burial plots;